-(c) Discretionary accounts
+(d) Discretionary accounts

-- (i) the need for a licensed or registered person to obtain from the client an authority in a written form prior to effecting transactions for the client without his specific authority (paragraph 7.1(a)(ii)); and - (ii) the need to explain the authority described under paragraph 7.1(a)(ii) and the need to confirm it on an annual basis (paragraph 7.1(b));
+(i) the need for a licensed or registered person to obtain from the client an authority in a written form prior to effecting transactions for the client without his specific authority (paragraph 7.1(a)(ii) of the Code); and

-(For the avoidance of doubt, a licensed or registered person should still obtain an authorization from a client in order to effect transactions on the client's behalf, however where Professional Investors are concerned the procedures for obtaining such authorizations are relaxed as described in (i) and (ii) above.)
+(ii) the need to explain the authority described under paragraph 7.1(a)(ii) of the Code and the need to confirm it on an annual basis (paragraph 7.1(b) of the Code).

-(d) Information for clients
+(For the avoidance of doubt, a licensed or registered person should still obtain an authorization from a client in order to effect transactions on the client's behalf, however where Professional Investors are concerned the procedures for obtaining such authorizations as described in (i) and (ii) above are relaxed.)

-- the need to inform the client about the licensed or registered person and the identity and status of its employees and others acting on its behalf (paragraph 8.1); - (ii) the need to confirm promptly with the client the essential features of a transaction after effecting a transaction for a client (paragraph 8.2, paragraph 4 of Schedule 3 and paragraph 18 of Schedule 6 to the Code); and - (iii) [Repealed] - (iv) the need to provide the client with documentation on the Nasdaq-Amex Pilot Program (paragraph 1 of Schedule 3 to the Code).
+- 15.5 Exempt provisions for Corporate Professional Investors and Individual Professional Investors where licensed or registered persons have complied with paragraph 15.3B and Institutional Professional Investors - (a) Information for clients - the need to inform the client about the licensed or registered person and the identity and status of its employees and others acting on its behalf (paragraph 8.1 of the Code); - (ii) the need to confirm promptly with the client the essential features of a transaction after effecting a transaction for a client (paragraph 8.2, paragraph 4 of Schedule 3 and paragraph 18 of Schedule 6 to the Code); and - (iii) the need to provide the client with documentation on the Nasdaq-Amex Pilot Program (paragraph 1 of Schedule 3 to the Code).